hyob1310/ai-fake-review-detector-r/README.md

 - Train supervised classification models
 - Evaluate models using ROC-AUC performance metrics

+ROC-AUC was selected as the primary evaluation metric because it measures classification performance across multiple probability thresholds and is well-suited for binary classification problems.

 ### Models Evaluated
 - Logistic Regression with Ridge regularization
 - Random Forest classifier